Best Data Enrichment Tools (2026)

 What is B2B data enrichment?

 ZoomInfo pricing starts around $15K/year for small teams and scales to $50K+ for enterprise contracts with advanced features like intent data and Chorus bundling.
 Pricing isn't published and varies significantly based on seat count, credit volume, and contract length.
-Annual commitments are standard, and multi-year deals can get you 15-20% discounts.
-Be prepared for aggressive renewal negotiations where initial discounts disappear.
+Annual commitments are standard.

 Apollo's data quality has improved significantly, but ZoomInfo still has better accuracy on direct dials and VP+ contacts in North America.
-In our testing, ZoomInfo's email accuracy runs about 92-95% while Apollo sits around 85-90%.
-Where Apollo wins decisively is value: you get enrichment plus a full engagement platform for roughly $600/year per user versus ZoomInfo's $15K+ starting price.
+Where Apollo wins is value: you get enrichment plus a full engagement platform for a fraction of ZoomInfo's price.
 For SMB and mid-market teams, Apollo is often the smarter buy.

-What is waterfall enrichment and why does it matter?
+What is waterfall enrichment and why does Clay use it?

 Waterfall enrichment sends each contact record through multiple data providers in sequence, using the first match that returns verified data.
-Clay connects to 75+ providers, so if Clearbit doesn't have a number, it tries Lusha, then Apollo, then a dozen more.
-This approach typically yields 20-40% higher coverage than any single database because no one provider has complete data on every contact.
+Clay connects to 75+ providers so if one source doesn't have a number, the next one might.
+This approach typically yields 20-40% higher coverage than any single database.

 Related Reviews